transeptorlabs/transeptor-bundler/README.md

 2. Use correct node version `nvm use`
 3. Add `PRIVATE_KEY` to `contracts/.env` file to deploy the entrypoint contract locally.
 4. Install dependencies `npm install`
-5. Start local eth node `npm run local-eth` - Will also deploy the entrypoint contract please wait for the contract address to be printed in the console and copy it to the `.env` file.
+5. Start local eth node `npm run local-eth` - Will also deploy the entrypoint contract please wait for envirment vars to be printed in the console and copy it to the `.env` file.
-6. Copy values in `.env.sample` into `.env` and fill in the values with your own.
-7. Now let's start the bundler node with live watch for local dev. `npm start`
+6. In a new terminal window start the bundler node with live watch for local dev. `npm run dev`
-8. Once the bundler node is running, you can use the `run-op` script to send a userOp through the bundler. `npm run run-op`

 The bundler will start on `http://localhost:4337/rpc`.
 You can now make changes to the code and the bundler will automatically restart.
 Happy hacking!

+#### Local dev scripts

+1. Once the bundler node is running, you can use the `run-op` script to send a userOp through the bundler. `npm run op`

 ### Test